 Coach Goyings said, "Sarah was the leader along our backline.
 She possesses superb ball skills, composure, and an excellent soccer IQ.
 Countless times throughout the season she made the critical defensive plays necessary to keep us in a tight match or preserve a lead leading to a win."

 Dandar, a senior defender from Harrison Township, wraps up a decorated career with her third All-MIAA recognition to go along with a Second Team selection in 2015 and First Team selection in 2016.
 Dandar was a constant presence in the back for K not just this season but throughout her career as she started 75 of her 77 career games.
-This season, in addition to her defensive responisbilities, she also contributed two goals and two assists for six points.
+This season, in addition to her defensive responsibilities, she also contributed two goals and two assists for six points.

 Coach Goyings said, " Over the past four seasons, Christina has proven herself to by one of the toughest individual defenders, often times neutralizing or eliminating the opponent's strongest attacking threat.
 She is always driven to contribute offensively as well and it was fantastic to see her record two goals and two assists in league play.
 Christina and Sarah's ability to defend individually and provide cover allowed us to often times play with three defenders in order to get more numbers into the midfield."